-Sinagua Middle School is committed to the academic environment where students are engaged in their learning, actively participating and building academic endurance.
+Mount Elden Middle School is committed to the academic environment where students are engaged in their learning, actively participating and building academic endurance.
 We respect the privacy of others and treat each other kindly.
 We provide all the necessary materials from pencil and paper to an iPad.
-Students will not need a cell phone, headphones, or air pods to access their education at Sinagua Middle School.
+Students will not need a cell phone, headphones, or air pods to access their education at Mount Elden Middle School.
 We will be implementing the following guidelines to support the FUSD cell phone policy.

-SMS Guidelines:
+MEMS Guidelines:

-- Electronics include cell phones, headphones, air pods, smart watches, etc. - All electronics will be turned off or placed on silent and always out of sight (put away) from the time a student enters our campus until they leave our campus. - We suggest all electronics be stored in the student's backpack. - Electronics will not be used in classrooms, hallways, bathrooms, locker rooms, or at lunchtime in the cafeteria/outside spaces. - Students may use electronics with teacher or staff permission only. - When given the permission to use an electronic device that has recording capabilities, we will be respectful of others' privacy and ensure we are not recording or posting other people to social media without permission
+- Electronics include cell phones, headphones, air pods, smart watches, etc. - All electronics will be turned off or placed on silence and always out of sight (put away) from the time a student enter our campus until they leave our campus - We suggest all electronics be stored in the student's backpack or locker - Electronics will not be used in hallways, bathrooms, locker rooms and at lunchtime in the cafeteria/outside spaces - Students may use electronics in the classroom with teacher or staff permission only - When given the permission to use an electronic device that has recording capabilities, we will be respectful of others privacy and ensure we are not taking pictures, recording or posting to social media other people without permission